Larry Fonacier: National team career

 In 2013, Fonacier was part of the team that played in the 2013 FIBA Asia Championship.
 His best game was in a loss to Chinese Taipei, in which he had a team-high 21 points with five three-pointers.
 They went on to win the silver medal in that tournament.

-The following year, Fonacier begged off the from the national pool, as he had been playing through multiple back and foot injuries and needed to rehab.
+The following year, Fonacier begged off from the national pool, as he had been playing through multiple back and foot injuries and needed to rehab.

 Player profile

 Fonacier is known as a reliable shooter.
 As early as college, he began developing a reputation as a clutch shooter with his threes and free throws.
 He also employed a running jumper in his offensive arsenal when defenses close in on him too tight.

 Fonacier is also very versatile on defense, as he used his length and defensive fundamentals.
 Talk 'N Text often used him to guard the best player on the opposing team.
 In college, he was capable of blocking shots.
 With his offense and defense, this makes him an all-around skilled player.

 When he was younger, Fonacier would get mad at teammates when they didn't match his competitiveness.
 Over the years, he developed his leadership skills, emphasizing teamwork and sacrifice.
 He rarely got emotional in games and didn't engage in trash talk.
 These qualities served him well as he became one of TNT's leaders and transitioned into the role of a veteran for NLEX.